 Orthodox Christian Fellowship

-The Wesley Foundation Campus ministry is a full time campus ministry sponsored by the United Methodist Church and staffed with church professionals.
+The Wesley Foundation Campus ministry is a full-time campus ministry sponsored by the United Methodist Church and staffed with church professionals.
 We serve both Longwood and Hampden-Sydney, and we have a student center located in Farmville on 204 High St., next to Farmville United Methodist Church.
 Our regular weekly meeting is on Tuesday nights from 5-6:30 PM.
 This gathering includes a home-cooked fellowship meal and a time of informal worship with a message.
 We also meet once a month at College Church with the same schedule.
-We also provide weekly small group gatherings that range from lunch together for fellowship and support to Bible and book studies.
-Our student center is open extended hours for studying and relaxing."
+In addition, we provide weekly small group gatherings that range from lunch together for fellowship and support to Bible and book studies.
+Our student center is open extended hours for studying and relaxing.

-Young Life is the Hampden-Sydney and Longwood chapter of a non-denominational para-church ministry open to all students interested in becoming Young Life leaders in the community with the mission of introducing adolescents to Jesus Christ and helping them grow in their faith through friendship and discipleship.
-Young Life sponsors Freshman Fellowship, a fellowship group open to all freshmen and anyone interested in Young Life, during fall semester.
+Young Life is the Hampden-Sydney and Longwood chapter of a non-denominational para-church ministry.
+It is open to all students interested in becoming Young Life leaders in the community with the mission of introducing adolescents to Jesus Christ and helping them grow in their faith through friendship and discipleship.
+Young Life sponsors Freshman Fellowship, a fellowship group open to all freshmen interested in Young Life, during fall semester.
 During spring semester, Freshman Fellowship involves leadership training, and upon completion interested participants may become Young Life leaders at local high schools.
-National Website

 Sports & Recreation

-The Hampden-Sydney Anglers are a club comprised of men who share a love for fishing.
-The Anglers participate in all kinds of fishing events including salt-water fishing trips and fishing in the FLW College Fishing Series.
+The Hampden-Sydney Anglers are men who share a love for fishing.
+The Anglers participate in all kinds of fishing events, including salt-water fishing trips and fishing in the FLW College Fishing Series.
 The College Fishing Series allows Anglers to fish against schools from across the country in a professional fishing setting.

-There are many men at Hampden-Sydney who have thrived in the sport of baseball but have decided that college level, varsity baseball was not for them.
-Club baseball provides an incredible opportunity for men who are interested in the sport to once again play organized competitive baseball.
+There are many men at Hampden-Sydney who have thrived in the sport of baseball but have decided that college-level varsity baseball is not for them.
+Club baseball provides an incredible opportunity for these men to once again play organized competitive baseball.